-A research team from the University of Colorado Cancer Center has published the results of a study in the journal, Cancer Letters demonstrating that the more advanced colorectal cancer cells are the more GSE inhibits their growth and survival.
+A research team from the University of Colorado Cancer Center has published the results of a study in the journal Cancer Letters demonstrating that the more advanced colorectal cancer cells are, the more GSE inhibits their growth and survival.
 Conversely, GSE does not affect healthy cells and is shown to specifically target only cancerous cells.
-The authors note that this is an important finding in light of the increased number of late stage colon cancer cases currently being diagnosed.
-Grape seed extract promotes programmed cancer cell death to prevent colon cancer progression.
+The authors note that this is an important finding in light of the increased number of late-stage colon cancer cases currently being diagnosed.
+Grape seed extract bulk powder promotes programmed cancer cell death to prevent colon cancer progression.

-Lead study author and doctoral candidate Molly Derry commented “We’ve known for quite a while that the bioactive compounds in grape seed extract selectively target many types of cancer cells.
+Lead study author and doctoral candidate Molly Derry commented, “We’ve known for quite a while that the bioactive compounds in grape seed extract selectively target many cancer cells.
 This study shows that many of the same mutations that allow colorectal cancer cells to metastasize and survive traditional therapies make them especially sensitive to treatment with GSE.”
-This research could provide a critical starting point to encourage the use of natural therapies to treat colon cancer, rather than the traditional slash, burn and poison methods that cause more harm than good for many who suffer from the disease.
+This research could provide a critical starting point to encourage using natural therapies to treat colon cancer, rather than the traditional slash, burn, and poison methods that cause more harm than good for many who suffer from the disease.

-The study team discovered that GSE targets colorectal cancer through inducing oxidative stress that leads to the programmed cell death known as apoptosis.
-Ms. Derry concluded “The many bioactive compounds of GSE are able to target multiple mutations.
-The more mutations a cancer presents, the more effective GSE is in targeting them.”
-Nutrition experts recommend supplementing with a standardized whole grape seed extract (150 to 250 mg) daily to provide a protective shield against colon and digestive cancers.
+The study team discovered that GSE targets colorectal cancer by inducing oxidative stress that leads to programmed cell death, known as apoptosis.
+Ms. Derry concluded, “The many bioactive compounds of GSE powder are able to target multiple mutations.
+The more mutations cancer presents, the more effective GSE is in targeting them.”
+Nutrition experts recommend supplementing with a standardized whole grape seed extract (150 to 250 mg) daily to protect against colon and digestive cancers.

 Sources for this article include: